 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+Given these limitations, during our audit, we did not identify any deficiencies in internal control that we consider to be material weaknesses.
+We did identify a deficiency in internal control as described in the accompanying schedule of findings and responses as item 2020-001 that we consider to be a significant deficiency.